 Watercooled Chillers - Maintenance and Cleaning

-(Water-cooled) chiller systems are often the number 1 energy consumer in a building.
+(Water-cooled) chiller systems are often the number 1 energy consumers in a building.
 This makes it extremely important to keep a close eye on the efficiency of these systems.
-Even with a small amount of contamination in the condenser/evaporator, the efficiency can decrease and result in thousands of euros in extra electricity costs per year!
+Even with a small amount of contamination in the condenser/evaporator tubes, the efficiency can decrease and result in thousands of euros in extra electricity costs per year!

 During use, the condensers can become contaminated over time by different types of pollution, such as: